Share:

 The primary connector between your feet and back is the sciatic nerve.

 According to Spine-Health, the sciatic nerve is the largest nerve in the human body and is formed by the union of five nerve roots from the lower spine.
 It passes deep in the buttock and down the back of the thigh to the heel and sole of the foot.
-The sciatic nerve serves a vital role in connecting the spinal cord with the skin and muscles of the thigh, leg, and foot.
+The sciatic nerve serves a vital role in connecting the spinal cord with the skin and muscles of the thigh, leg, and foot through different branches from the nerve.

 In fact, the sciatic nerve roots lies underneath those same muscles that connect to the joints in our pelvis and lower back (the ones that cause back pain and buttock pain).
 So, when those muscles tighten and get inflamed, it can irritate the sciatic nerve.